Troubleshooting Data Exports

 Kafka Retention Policy: Citrix Analytics Kafka topics retain events for a maximum of 7 days only.
 To avoid or prevent potential data loss, it is recommended to set up a data poll interval that does not exceed 7 days.

 As highlighted in the No history of Data Export case, if the SIEM setup is not completed, no data ever flows into the SIEM Environment.
-Hence, the user is redirected to the Configuration tab to complete the account setup, as depicted in the following screenshot:
+Hence, the user is redirected to the Configuration tab to complete the account setup, as shown in the following screenshot:

 If the SIEM setup is completed, it can still be the case that data is not actively flowing as depicted in the No Active Consumption Detected or Exported over 7 days ago state.
 Hence, the user is urged to go to the Test Event Generation section to test the SIEM connection as highlighted in the following warning message.